-Finally got invited for a job interview but it is happening in two days?
+Finally got invited for a job interview, but it’s happening in two days?
 Instead of wasting your time panicking, ready and gear up yourself with the help of this 48-hour job interview preparation checklist.

 Once you hang up on the recruiter:

-1. Research and study like you’re preparing for a long quiz.
+1. Research and study as if you’re preparing for a long quiz.

 – Examine every detail about the company and memorize them by heart.

-– If you’re eyeing for a certain position, review its description, and all relevant terms and news that the interviewer might ask.
+– If you’re eyeing a certain position, review its description, and all relevant terms and news that the interviewer might ask.

 2. Create a list of possible interview questions.

 – Compile all questions based on what you expect them to ask and from the work experiences of others who worked in similar firms and position.

 36 hours before the interview:

 – Instead of memorizing the answers verbatimly, it’s easier to use and remember key points and phrases.

-– Also, prepare your own questions and be ready to ask the interviewer when you could or given the chance.
+– Also, prepare your own questions and be ready to ask the interviewer when you can or have the chance.

 4. Assess and measure your skills and experience according to the job description.

 – Evaluate your skills and experience based on every component under the job description and ponder over how you want to present them.

 24-12 hours before the interview:

 – Eat, relax, and sleep well for the interview.
 This way, you’ll appear fresh.
 Your mind is sharp and prepared to respond even to the inevitable questions.

 6-3 hours before the interview: